rrithik/Natural-Language-Processing-of-Financial-Disclosures/CONTRIBUTING.md

 # Contributing Guide

-How to set up, code, test, review, and release so contributions meet our Definition of Done.
+This guide explains how to set up, code, test, review, and release updates so that all contributions meet our team’s **Definition of Done (DoD)** and maintain consistent quality across the project.

 ## Code of Conduct